Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 ## **4. Prepare The Node:**

 [Install ubuntu server 20.04 LTS](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview) or distro of your choice, install open-ssh server during the install and once the installation is complete restart the node.
 SSH in your node and follow the below commands.
-You can copy the commands and paste it in the terminal using keys CTRL+SHIFT+v
+You can copy the commands and paste it in the terminal using keys CTRL+SHIFT+v.

 Update your node: